Puttarajugowda01/staticwebpage/README.md

 # staticwebpage
 this is my 2nd git repository.
 <br>
-this should be in next line.
+this should be in next line.repository